How to Spend a Day In Myanmar’s NEW capital city – Naypyidaw

 The real attraction, though, is the market.
 It’s not big, it’s not flashy,

+it’s just a great market.
+Lots of superbly fresh fruit, vegetables.
+Even the dried goods area looks great.
+This puts a lot of other Asian markets to shame.
 And all around us, people are just getting on with their lives, there’s a little curiosity, but not much, which feels nice.

-Uppatasani Pagoda
+Visit the Uppatasani Pagoda in Naypyidaw

-Our final location is the Uppatasani Pagoda.
+Our next location is the Uppatasani Pagoda.
 Built by the then ruling General Than Shwe and his wife, this is a copy of the Shwedagon in Yangon, although it’s 30 centimeters shorter than the original.

-There’s no fee to get in, but there are rules.
+There’s no fee to get in, but there are rules. no shoes, no shorts, no shoulders showing.

-Our shoes go to the show safe, it’s not good enough that my legs are covered up, I have to wear a longhi and it’s a brave woman who wraps it round my very sweaty waist.
+Our shoes go to the shoe safe, it’s not good enough that my legs are covered up, I also have to wear a longhi over the top and it’s a brave woman who wraps it round my very sweaty waist.
+There are stairs up, but we’re directed to the lift, although the lack of air conditioning probably makes us just as sweaty as if we’d taken the steps.

 The pagoda is shiny.
 It’s empty.